Stand Up Paddleboard PFDs

 Features:

-Whether you're navigating calm lakes or tackling whitewater, the MTI Cascade combines functionality with comfort, making it a valuable addition to your paddling gear.
-Available in sizes SM/MD (30"-40") and LG/XL (40"-50"), it's designed to accommodate a range of body types.
+Whether you’re navigating calm lakes or tackling whitewater, the MTI Cascade combines comfort and functionality, making it an essential part of your paddling gear.

 Pros of this PFD